($1,397) Cost of Moving From California to Utah

 • Weather: Utah's temperatures are extreme, with cold temperatures in winter due to its elevation, and very hot summers statewide (with the exception of mountain areas and high mountain valleys).
 Utah is usually protected from major blasts of cold air by mountains lying north and east of the state.
 Utah, like most of the western United States, has few days of thunderstorms.
 On average there are fewer than 40 days of thunderstorm activity during the year, although these storms can be briefly intense when they do occur.

 • State licensing: Although a local license is not required in Utah, make sure the moving company you’ll be hiring is registered with U.S. Department of Transportation (USDOT).
 To verify if you’re dealing with a legal and licensed mover, you may ask them their USDOT registration number.
-Verify that your moving company is properly licensed before booking their services.
+Before you book, double-check that your moving company is properly licensed.

-• State regulator: You can quickly check a Utah moving license and its current status on the state regulator’s official website here.
+• State regulator: Quickly check the status of a Utah moving license anytime on the official state regulator’s website, here.

-• Moving permits: You don’t need a moving permit in Utah, but it’s a good idea to look into local parking rules before your move.
+• Moving permits: You won’t need a moving permit in Utah, but it’s a good idea to review local parking rules ahead of your move.

-• Change of address: Submit your USPS change of address form at least one week before your move.
-Just set your official move date, and your mail will be forwarded to Utah right on time.
+• Change of address: Be sure to submit your USPS change of address form at least a week before your move.
+This way, once you’ve picked your moving date, your mail will start forwarding to Utah right on time.
 Get started here.

-• Mover's insurance: By law, interstate moving companies are required to provide basic insurance coverage, known as "released value protection," at no extra cost.
+• Mover's insurance: By law, interstate movers have to give you basic insurance known as “released value protection” at no extra cost.
 In Utah, movers commonly offer Released Value Protection at no extra cost, providing coverage at 60 cents per pound.
 To increase protection, consider discussing Full Value Protection options with the moving company.

 Things to do in Utah